-HMD Global, the company responsible for producing Nokia’s Android phones, has announced that it will all of its devices to Oreo.
-Another device, the Nokia 8, has already received the update.
+HMD Global, the company responsible for producing Nokia’s Android phones, announced that it will update all of its devices to Oreo — something that it has followed through on.
 During a Nokia 8 launch event in the Philippines, the company said it would support every Nokia-branded phone in its portfolio for two years from release.
-An Oreo beta for the Nokia 3 is around the corner, and the Nokia 2 was confirmed to be updated to Android 8.1 Oreo in the same tweet.
+The Nokia 3 has left the Oreo beta, and the update is rolling out, while the Nokia 7 has also been updated.

 - Nokia 8